NexMirror/Kallithea/docs/api/api.rst

 GET parameter ``?api_key=<api_key>`` to the URL.

-Exposing raw diffs is a good way to integrate with
-3rd party services like code review, or build farms that could download archives.
+Exposing raw diffs is a good way to integrate with third-party services like code review, or build farms that can download archives.

 API access